Hibiscus Mutabilis Care: How To Grow Confederate Rose

 Soil & Transplanting

-This plant likes well-draining, loamy soil, enriched with compost and of average to medium moisture.
-Top dress the soil with a thick layer of organic mulch to help retain moisture.
+This plant likes well-draining, loamy soil enriched with compost and of average to medium moisture.
+Top-dress the soil with a thick layer of organic mulch to help retain moisture.

-Be careful not to allow the mulch to come in direct contact with the plant’s stem as this may cause mold and mildew problems.
+Be careful not to allow the mulch to come in direct contact with the plant’s stem, as this may cause mold and mildew problems.

 Grooming & Maintenance

-This plant needs very little pruning, and should not be pruned except to control shape and size and as a preparation for winter.
+This plant needs very little pruning and should not be pruned except to control shape and size and as a preparation for winter.

-In colder climates, Confederate Rose Mallow will shed its leaves after the first frost.
+Confederate Rose Mallow will shed its leaves in colder climates after the first frost.
 At this time, you should cut the plant back to a few inches above the ground.

 In the springtime, new shoots will appear at the plant’s base.
 Before you know it, you’ll have a flourishing bush.